MohammadAh2002/Mobile-Projects/Android/Login Screen/README.md

-# 🔐 Login and Registration Screen (Java - Android Studio)
+# 🔐 Login and Registration Screen

 This project is a simple Android application that includes **Login** and **Registration** screens built using **Java** in **Android Studio**.